pbuda/blog/source/_posts/2015-06-30-pony-lang-capabilities-understanding-defaults.md

 - `trn` (Transition) allows you to use variable as a write-only.
 - `tag` (Tag) is used for identification.
 You can neither write nor read from that variable, but you can use it to identify objects or share it with other actors.

 Some language constructs specify default capabilities that make sense in most cases.
-Below we will
+Below we will explore what these defaults are.

 ### Actor default